nakul2234/TEProF/README.md

 # Questions?

-If you have any questions, please contact: nakul.m.shah@wustl.edu or log an issue on this Github page.
+If you have any questions, please contact: nakul.m.shah@wustl.edu